A woman wearing a tan coat, carrying shopping bags walks through a mall.

 4. Free Gifts

 If you're on the hunt for online holiday deals, what better time for scammers to tempt you with fake offers for free gifts and prizes?
-These scams are likely to come to you through your social media feed, by text and by email.
-These scams aren't new, but they tend to appear more often during the push for holiday deals.
+These scams are likely to arrive through your social media feed, by text and by email.

-The BBB said scammers might promote a giveaway on social media.
+According to the BBB, scammers might promote a giveaway on social media.
 To enter, all you have to do is like or comment on the post.
 The more likes and comments a post gets, the more legitimate it looks to other users and the platform's algorithm.
 Once the fake giveaway has gotten enough attention, the scammers will change the content to include a malicious link or promote "spammy products."

 5. Gift Card Scams